His full name is Frank Michael Howson

 After a very prolonged and messy break-up with he business partner, where vast amount of money disappeared, he left Australia, under investigation and a dark cloud and moved to Los Angeles, where he failed to make any roads into the Hollywood film and music scenes.
-In July 2001, he married actress Terri Garber in Miami, Florida.
-During the time he spent with Garber, Frank Howson gave up my showbiz career.
+In July 2001, he married actress Terri Garber in Miami, Florida, which ended in divorce.
+During the time he spent with Garber, Frank Howson gave up his showbiz career.

 Frank Howson was invited to be President of the jury for the Melbourne Underground Film Festival (MUFF) in 2005.

 Frank published his memoirs on his life in the movie business.
-Sadly Ihe have only sold 20 copies of the book to date.
+Sadly He have only sold 20 copies of the book to date.

 Frank Howson is debilitated, at times, by Spasmodic Dysphonia which affects his voice; it is periodically mitigated by Botox injections into his larynx.
 However he has stopped taking the injections and has to live with the voice defect.

-His self indulgent film about the human journey “Remembering Nigel” he says is now ready for release, is continually held up due to the opening credits being illegal and he won’t face the fact, too, that Remembering Nigel barely had a chance in hell because he lost all the HD footage to FSM, which is holding it hostage.
-Without that the picture as it is remains regular definition.
+His self indulgent film about the human journey “Remembering Nigel” he says is now ready for release, is continually held up due to the opening credits being illegal and he won’t face the fact, too, that Remembering Nigel barely had a chance in hell because he lost all the HD footage to FSM, which is holding waiting on payment.
+Without that, the picture as it is remains regular definition.
 Therefore not fit for release.